Merrick Garland: Early life and education

 Garland was born on November 13, 1952, in Chicago.
 His mother Shirley (1925–2016) was a director of volunteer services at Chicago's Council for Jewish Elderly (now called CJE SeniorLife).
 His father, Cyril Garland (1915–2000), headed Garland Advertising, a small business run out of the family home.
 Garland was raised in Conservative Judaism; the family name had been changed from Garfinkel several generations earlier.
 His grandparents left the Pale of Settlement in the western Russian Empire in the early 20th century, fleeing antisemitic pogroms in what is now Ukraine and Poland.
 Two of his grandmother's siblings were later murdered in the Holocaust.
 He is a second cousin of Republican six-term Iowa Governor and former US Ambassador to China Terry Branstad.

 Garland grew up in the north Chicago border suburb of Lincolnwood.
 He attended Niles West High School in Skokie, Illinois, where he was president of the student council, acted in theatrical productions, and was a member of the debate team.
 He graduated in 1970 as the class valedictorian.
 Garland was also a Presidential Scholar and National Merit Scholar.
 He then studied social studies at Harvard University.
 He initially wanted to become a physician, but soon decided to become a lawyer instead.
 He allied himself with his future boss, Jamie Gorelick, when he was elected the only freshman member of a campus-wide committee on which Gorelick also served.
 During his college summers Garland volunteered as a speechwriter to Congressman Abner J. Mikva.
 After President Jimmy Carter appointed Mikva to the D.C.
 Circuit, Mikva would rely on Garland when hiring law clerks.
 At Harvard, Garland wrote news articles and theater reviews for the Harvard Crimson, and was a resident of Quincy House.
 Garland wrote his 235-page honors thesis on industrial mergers in Britain in the 1960s.
-Garland graduated from Harvard in 1974 with a Bachelor of Arts, summa cum laude, and was elected to Phi Beta Kappa.
+Garland graduated from Harvard in 1974 with a Bachelor of Arts in social studies, summa cum laude, and was elected to Phi Beta Kappa.

 Garland then attended Harvard Law School, where he was a member of the Harvard Law Review.
 Garland ran for the presidency of the Law Review but lost to Susan Estrich, so he served as an articles editor instead.
 As an articles editor, Garland assigned himself to edit a submission by U.S. Supreme Court justice William Brennan on the topic of the role of state constitutions in safeguarding individual rights.
 This correspondence with Brennan later contributed to his winning a clerkship with the justice.
 Garland graduated from Harvard Law School in 1977 with a Juris Doctor, magna cum laude.